Mountain Guides you can trust when it gets serious

 I grew up in New Hampshire where I gained a great respect for adventure, reggae music and the Boston Red Sox.
 At first chance I left in search of deeper snow.
 My search swept through the lower 48 and pushed on to Alaska where I now live.
 Here the snow is deep and creamy.
 Good for skiing.
 Good for me.
 I have been working for Mountain Trip since 2008.
 In the winters I work at Alyeska Resort as a ski patroller.
 My free time is spent exploring the hidden corners of Alaska with my dog Rusty and listening in on streamside volcano lessons from Janelle.

 I’ve been guiding in the mountains since 1993, and have had the opportunity to lead trips in Colorado, Utah and Wyoming, as well as in South America, the Himalayas, Antarctica, and in Europe.
 I’m a fully Certified AMGA/IFMGA Guide who is fortunate to work year-round in the mountains.
 Winters find me living in Telluride, CO and working Snow Safety for the Telluride Ski Resort’s ski patrol.
 Spring takes me to the Alps, where I ski guide between Chamonix, La Grave and Zermatt.
 As the days lengthen and summer begins, I head up to Alaska and then to Wyoming’s Teton Range, where I also guide for Exum Mountain Guides.
 In the autumn, I head over to Nepal or guide rock in the amazing Utah desert.
-I have to say that, with over 40 Alaska Range trips and 20-some up Denali, I have a very special place in my heart for Alaska.
+I have to say that, with over 40 Alaska Range trips and 20-plus up Denali, I have a very special place in my heart for Alaska.

 I grew up in Chile, and started mountain climbing in the Andes.
 Though I graduated university as a professional Geographer in 2005, I decided to work as a mountain guide full time.
 I have guided Aconcagua expeditions since 2001, as well as trips in Patagonia, Argentina and Chile.
 I started guiding Denali trips with Mountain Trip in 2009, and began the AMGA guide certification process in 2010.
 Nowadays, I live out of my truck all around the US from California´s big walls to New Hampshire´s first-class ice climbs looking for the best spots to climb and guide.

-Kim has guided six Denali expeditions for Mountain Trip and has climbed and skied the mountain on her own.
+Kim has guided seven Denali expeditions for Mountain Trip and has climbed and skied the mountain on her own.
 When not guiding in the Alaska Range, Kim ski guides at Silverton Mountain in Colorado and in the Chugach Mountains out of Valdez, AK.
 Kim is a boundless supplier of smiles and good energy.
 She’s tough, skilled and super fun!

 Remember when you were a kid and always wanted to climb to the top of things?
 Climbing mountains makes me feel like a kid again, albeit on a larger scale and with a bit more responsibility, but the feeling is still the same.
 I grew up on a solar-powered ranch in the Highland Mountains of southwestern Montana.
 I went to college in Missoula, Montana (a place I may always call home?) at the University of Montana and got a degree in Recreation Management–Nature-based Tourism.
 I have been a mountain guide since the middle of college on Mt.
 Shasta, in the Sierra Nevada, western Montana, southern Utah, Mexico, Ecuador and Alaska.
 I have taught classes for the University of Montana’s Outdoor Program in almost every genre of outdoor skills.
 I like to have my feet planted firmly on the ground, although sometimes that ground is severely tilted- even vertical.
 I enjoy ice climbing, skiing, mountaineering, backpacking, living in my van and almost any other outdoor activity.
 I can’t wait so share this adventure we call life with you.